Crosshatch: to fill an area by creating intersecting sets of parallel lines; to create something new from distinct but

 Established in the Spring of 2019, the Crosshatch Galleries represent an opportunity for the University Libraries and the Department of Art & Art History to explore ways to integrate art, creativity, and exploration into the Moody and Jones Libraries in interesting and unexpected ways.
 The goal of the project is to provide student artists with an on-campus, professionaly-managed gallery space alternative with access to the 1.1 million annual patrons of the Moody and Jones Libraries.
 A proposal form for the galleries is accessible at the bottom of this page.

-Crosshatch3 offers an intimate, contemplative environment in which to encounter student works created in a variety of mediums.
-Crosshatch3 is primarily intended as a space for student work and features a rotating quarterly exhibit schedule.
+The Crosshatch Corridor offers a dynamic, contemplative environment in which to encounter student works created in a variety of mediums.
+The Crosshatch Corridor is primarily intended as a space for student work and features a rotating quarterly exhibit schedule.

 Who can exhibit in Crosshatch3?